-Let “them” talk you to fall asleep
+Let “them” talk you into falling asleep

 Our mind is drawn to language and words.
 If you play a podcast or an audiobook, what you’ll notice is that you’ll listen to it.
 When your mind is busy listening, it won’t be thinking because you cannot listen and think at the same time.

 There is a great podcast called: Bedtime stories where nothing much happens.
 It’s pretty much what it says.
 The narrator has a calming voice and tells the story twice.
-The second time much slower.
+The second time was much slower.
 Or so she says, I’ve never made it that far.

 Audiobooks work really well, too.
 Just make sure it’s calm and somewhat uneventful.
 The Power of Now works really well.
-I’ve struggled to stay awake through it even in the middle of the day.
+I’ve struggled to stay awake through it, even in the middle of the day.

 Practising meditation, in general, will also help you stop your racing mind when you’re falling asleep because you’ll learn how to dismiss thoughts that come up.